-AllMS uses an incident classification model which identifies three levels of incident response, from one to three, in ascending order of complexity:
+The Australasian Inter-service Incident Management System (AIIMS) uses an incident classification model which identifies three levels of incident response, from one to three, in ascending order of complexity:

 - Level I incident: can be resolved with local or initial response resources. - Level 2 incident: is more complex either in size, resources or risk.
-It needs: - · resources beyond the initial response, or - the sectorisation of the incident, or - · the establishment of functional sections due to the level of complexity, or - a combination of these. - Level 3 incident: has complexity that may require divisions for effective management of the situation.
+It needs: - resources beyond the initial response; or - the sectorisation of the incident; or - the establishment of functional sections due to the level of complexity; or - a combination of these. - Level 3 incident: has complexity that may require divisions for effective management of the situation.
 These incidents will usually involve delegating functions.

 The owner/manager or the RMA can resolve most incidents effectively at the incident site (level I).
-As an incident grows and becomes complex, so does the need to share information, coordinate resources and oversight.
+As an incident grows and becomes complex, so does the need to share information, coordinate resources and for oversight.
 There may need to be regional and state level arrangements activated to manage and coordinate resources, consequences and public information across regions or the state.